DAY SHOOT RANGE SAFETY RULES

 11. Do not put your finger on the trigger until your sights are on your target and you are ready to fire.

 The NRA said this one first.
 One thing is for sure.
 It won't go off unless someone pulls the trigger.
 If it does fail mechanically and it did discharge by itself, if you followed the above rules, it will be alright.
 The shot will go downrange.
 Hang on to it.
 Don't drop your gun.
 Keep it out in front of you.
-You are ultimately responsible for your firearm and anything or anyone that gets hit.
+You are ultimately the one responsible for your firearm and anything that gets hit.
 Be safe.

 12. A rate of fire faster than 1 round per second will end your day at the range.
 No un-aimed fire allowed.